Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A comprehensive comparison of the LSAT prep courses from Kaplan and LSATMax

 When it comes to LSAT courses, there may not be any two prep options as dissimilar as Kaplan and LSATMax.
-On the one hand, you have Kaplan, who’s been prepping students for 70+ years and takes an old school, tried and true approach.
-Then there’s LSATMax, who is the upstart LSAT prep company focused on modernizing prep with its digital-first approach.
-So which one wins?
-We answer just that question in this side-by-side comparison.
+On the one hand, you have Kaplan, which offers the traditional, tried and true approach.
+Then there’s LSATMax, the LSAT prep company focused on modernizing prep with its digital-first approach.
+So which one is better?
+We answer just that question in this head-to-head comparison.

 • Price